aravindakr95/ios-cobsccomp182p-010/README.md

 # NIBM Events

-Share and communicate with bachelors during a Event at NIBM.
+Share and communicate with bachelors during an Event at NIBM.

-This application is used to simulates how students can manage and share a event at NIBM with other friends and staff.
-It is built on top of Swift with several 3rd party libraries, serving as a single application
+This application is used to simulates how students can manage and share a event at NIBM with other colleagues.
+It is built on top of Swift with several 3rd party libraries, serving as a single application.

 ## Technologies